Safeguarding Children/Child Protection Policy

 - We abide by the requirements of the Safeguarding Vulnerable Groups Act 2006 and the Childcare Act 2006 in respect of any person who is disqualified from providing childcare, is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of child protection concern

 - We have procedures for recording the details of visitors to the club and take security steps to ensure that we have control over who comes into the club so that no unauthorised person has unsupervised access to the children

 - All visitors/contractors will be supervised whilst on the premises, especially when in the areas the children use

-- As a staff team we will be fully aware of how to safeguard the whole environment and be aware of potential dangers on the boundaries such as drones, Pokémon hotspots, strangers lingering.
+- As a staff team we will be fully aware of how to safeguard the whole club environment and be aware of potential dangers on the club boundaries such as drones or strangers lingering.
 We will ensure the children remain safe at all times

 - The Staff Behaviour Policy sits alongside this policy to enable us to monitor changes in behaviours that may cause concern.
 All staff sign up to this policy too to ensure any changes are reported to management so we are able to support the individual staff member and ensure the safety and care of the children is not compromised